GRCLP1006 - Greece Cyclades

 Included in Trip Price

-• Accommodation for 9 nights in occupancy rooms
+• Accommodation for in double occupancy rooms (9nights)

 • Breakfast (9)

-• Transfers to and from the port on each island (except on Milos)
+• Transfers to and from the port to your accommodation on each island (round-trip)

 • Ferry tickets